 I’m surely going to add that to my truffle butter recipe because I don’t throw stuff away in my kitchen.
 The rest is fairly easy: chop the truffle up as finely as you can.
 If you are using fresh truffles you can even grate them.
 It’s up to you.

 My favorite way to use this homemade truffle butter recipe?

 Well I love to spread it onto some warm toast and sprinkle it with sea salt.
 Add a lovely bowl of squash soup to that and you got a fantastic lunch meal idea!
 I once served my toast with truffle butter with a poached egg, brown shrimp and samphire, also a lovely lunch idea!

 Check it out here.

-Then also check out my al dente truffle butter spaghetti below!!
-Or how about a lovely steak with truffle butter?
 You can find more truffle butter recipe ideas and truffle oil recipes at the bottom of this post!